CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 **15 minutes reading the text.**

 Review the theory and copy words that demonstrate each rule.
 You will work through the book several times.
 You can stop this step this once you can take dictation from unseen material at 125wpm on your first attempt.
+(Swem)

 Modern books (beginner and advanced) often incorporate a systematic review in their exercises.
 If your book does this, then you can spend less time reading theory and more time reading and writing shorthand.
 Swem's course starts after you know all the theory and can write new material at 80wpm for 5 minutes -- and he still recommends reviewing the basic manual at least 1-2 more times, until you reach 125wpm.